Nerualder/nel/README.md

 ### **backit(options)**
 #### *Experimental* Backup via sessionStorage
-> Can backup the entire webpage to sessionStorage.
-Could be a security issue or performance problem.
+> Can backup the entire webpage via sessionStorage!
+This could be a security issue or performance problem.
-> You can back up by ID (like a div) and change the value of the sessionStorage variable
+> You can back up by ID (such as a div) and change the value of the sessionStorage variable.
-> the intent here is to store say the contents of a rich text editor and you could set it as an interval
+> The intent here is to store say the contents of a rich text editor and you could set it as an interval
-> a local backup.
+> for a local backup.
 I believe sessionStorage has a max of 10MB.
 **option : id, var, type**
-> target a specific id or leave blank for the entire page
+* Target a specific id or leave blank for the entire page.
-> name of variable of sessionStorage variable you want to use (default = backupviasessionstorage)
+* Name of variable sessionStorage you want to use (default = backupviasessionstorage)
-> Grab HTML or TEXT (only applies to an ID that you are targeting) may need to add val() also
+* Grab HTML or TEXT (only applies to an ID that you are targeting)
-> could also be used for performance boosting a webpage?
+* Could also be used for performance boosting a webpage?
 ```
 nel.backit() // store the entire webpage in sessionStorage:backupviasessionstorage
 nel.backit("apple","backup") // store the innerHTML contents of element apple to sessionStorage:backup